jimmy-zhening-luo/jimmy/README.md

 <details><summary>Step 2: Build and run the web app.</summary>

-You can now run this web app's `dev` script, which prepares a local build of the web app, deploys it on your local host machine, and opens a browser to the local host so you can preview the app.
+You can now run this web app's `dev` script, which prepares a local build of the web app, deploys it on your local host machine.
 It also continuously rebuilds when any changes are detected.

     npm run dev

+Running the above command outputs to terminal an URL, similar to http://localhost:8080.
+The port number at the end varies depending on your local environment configuration.

+To preview the web app, open a browser and copy-paste the output URL.
+(Or, in some terminals, you can directly click the URL to open a browser to that URL.)

 </details>